ppy/s3-nginx-proxy/README.md

 Single files can be purged from cache using the HTTP `DELETE` method.

-By default, this is enabled to anyone with no authentication.
+By default, this is enabled to everyone with no authentication.
 Authentication can be enabled by setting `purgeAuthorizationKey` in the cache config and using the HTTP `Authorization` header.

+### Cloudflare purging

+If Cloudflare is placed in front of s3-nginx-proxy, files can also be purged on Cloudflare's CDN using their API.

+It can be enabled by setting the following variables in the cache config:
+- `purgeCloudflareApiToken` must be a purging-enabled token.
+  Head to your [account's API Keys](https://dash.cloudflare.com/profile/api-tokens) and create a custom token with the `Zone > Cache Purge > Purge` permission enabled on the desired zone.
+- `purgeCloudflareZoneId` is found on your domain's home page on your Cloudflare dashboard.

 ## Third-Party S3 Providers